John Stanley – 26th September1355

-They had made the last part of the climb on foot and by the time they were again in the saddle John he raised no objection when Thierry suggested they called in at Rennes les Bains, on the way home for refreshment.
-They found themselves sitting in a Square, on the edge of the narrow ravine, which ran through the village in pleasant afternoon sunshine.
+They had made the last part of the climb on foot and by the time they were again in the saddle John he raised no objection when Thierry suggested they called in at Rennes les Bains for refreshment They found themselves sitting in a Square, on the edge of the narrow ravine, which ran through the village in pleasant afternoon sunshine.

-Then and only then Thierry started to talk in a more relaxed fashion.
+Then and only then Thierry started to talk.
 “My family originally came from the countryside just to the north.
 It is known as the Corbiers.
 They were just another family dispossessed during the Albigensian Crusade.
 In my childhood I learned the hills and mountains to the north of here relatively well, but I am not so familiar with those to the south.
 We have an hour or so before we must return.
-Tell me everything you know John’
+Tell me everything you know John.’

-‘If there is treasure at these target points it could be Visigothic, Cathar or just the accumulated wealth of the Trencavel family.
-Perhaps all three, moved into hiding places during the final days of the Albigensian Crusade.
+Thierry rolled his eyes ‘If there is treasure at these target points it could be Visigothic, Cathar or just the accumulated wealth of the Trencavel family… Perhaps all three, moved into hiding places during the final days of the Albigensian Crusade.
 Certainly the use of this three dimensional map suggests to me it is relatively recent.
 These maps are easy to read but incredibly difficult to produce.
 Despite my lack of local knowledge I think we should focus on the southern target.’
-He now took some time to gauge John’s reaction and decided to explain his reasoning.

 John bristled .
-A fleeting memory dictated his response.
 ‘Ask me and then I can decide’

 Thierry blinked.
-Now he was aware that John was annoyed.
-He decided to continue regardless.
 ‘When I was in Murat, I was told by someone… I cannot remember who… that you were some sort of personal bodyguard who had been assigned to look after Ximene.

 ‘What I want to know is…are you and Ximene lovers, as far as I can see you sleep together and both your faces show signs of bruising?
 Did you have a lovers fight?’

-He stood up ‘ Come I think we should be moving’
+He stood up ‘ Come, I have said too much.
+I think we should be moving.’

 ‘Now we have selected the southern target I would like to visit the centre of the easterly pentacle on the way back.’